veddercasyn/veddercasyn.github.io/index.md

 * ACSM Certified Personal Trainer, American College of Sports Medicine
 * ACE Certified Personal Trainger, American Council on Exercise

+### Nutrition Tips

+Here are some nutrition tips I recommend:
+* Build up your diet from fruits and vegetables
+* Buy frozen fruits and vegetables to save on money and so they don't go bad
+* Eliminate regular soda consumption and heavily reduce the use of beverages with added sugar

 ### Personal
 #### Music
 Here are some of my favorite artists